simoninireland/epyc/doc/tutorial/sharedfs-parallel.rst

 There are several files in this directory structure.
 Two are particularly important to us:

 - ``ipcontroller_config.py``, the configuration for the cluster controller
-- ``security/ipcontroller-client.json``, the controller connection credentials file
+- ``security/ipcontroller-client.json``, the controller access token file

 We'll refer to each of these files later.